sabinlungudotcpp/groupProjectSEM/Use Case Example.md

 ### Primary Actor

-HR Advisor.
+Researcher.

 ### Trigger

-A request for finance information is sent to HR.
+A request for population information is sent to the Researcher.

 ## MAIN SUCCESS SCENARIO